-So, when facing something as frightening and unknown as a pandemic, effective communication becomes even more important.
+So, when facing something frightening and unknown, effective communication becomes even more important.

 1. Reacting vs responding

 When facing a difficult situation, we can we can either react or respond to it.

 - Reacting is quick, automatic, and driven by emotion. - Responding, on the other hand, is thoughtful, purposeful, and generally calmer.